20 effective communication strategies for the workplace

 Your tone, in terms of the language that you use, clarity, and your manner of speaking, are all vital aspects of good communication.

-Here are a few dos and don’ts to stick by:
+Here are 6 dos and don’ts for effective communication:

-DON’T be too jokey – you’re in a professional environment and your tone should match that.
+6. DON’T be too jokey – you’re in a professional environment and your tone should match that

 After every exchange, always make sure to thank the other person or people for their time.
 It’s a simple courtesy, plus it demonstrates that you’re grateful for their presence when they could have been getting on with another task.